b-init/Chest_o_AutoHotKey_Scripts/README.md

 - Paste the ahk script file (or a compiled executable) to `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`.
 - Or,
-    - Create a txt file with `Start ""  "Directory to your script\script.ahk"`
+    - Create a txt file with `Start ""  "Directory to your script\script.ahk"` in it
     - Rename it to a `.bat` file
     - Paste the bat file to `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`